SirKrovlood/INTUIT-VLNCE/README.md

 ## Setup

+We build on top of VLN-CE codebase.
 Please follow the set-up instructions and download the data as described in the [VLN-CE codebase](https://github.com/jacobkrantz/VLN-CE).
 Next, clone this repository and install dependencies from requirements.py:

 ```bash
 git clone git@github.com:3dlg-hcvc/LAW-VLNCE.git